 - To make the black garlic emulsion, peel the skin of the black garlic and transfer to a shallow bowl.
 Using a hand blender, blend the garlic while pouring olive oil.
 Season well with salt.

 - Mix salt and brown sugar and sprinkle over the parsnips.
 Place in an ovenware dish and cover with foil.
-Bake at 160°C for 30-45 minutes or until tender.
+Bake at 160°C for 30 to 45 minutes or until tender.

 - Bring a pot of seasoned water to boil and cook the Romanesco until tender.
 Transfer to ice water to halt the cooking.
 Finish in a sauté pan with butter and thyme.